skip to Main Content

 I said, “Granny hardly gives money even to the grown-ups in our house.
 Forget about us.”

-Funny thing is, I had never even noticed that was a canteen.
-In four years, I’d only ever seen a long queue outside it and assumed it was some kind of bookstall.
+Funny thing is, I had never even noticed that it was a canteen.
+I used to see a long queue outside it and assumed it was some kind of bookstall.

 My siblings were clearly tempted.
-Honestly, I was too.
+Now, after knowing it, I was too.

 Gauri ran up and asked, “Papa, can you buy us something from the canteen?
-We’re really hungry!”
+We are hungry!”

 Gauri blinked.
 “Why not?”